chrisisler/wavematch/README.md

 )
 ```

-## Matching Classes
+## Matching Class Types

-Use custom type constructors to match custom types:
+Use the class name as a pattern to match custom data types:

 ```javascript
 class Person {}